jarrja/Data-Visualization-USAirline/README.md

 more data exploratory phases and validation.

 ## Data Visualization
-The plot represents the On-Time arrival of the top 5 carriers.
+The plot represents the On-Time arrival of the top 5 carriers to provide a clear visualization with out crowding the graph.
 On-Time feature is calculated by using on-time arrival divided by total arrival where the percentage of On-Time is obtained.
 We will use this index to identify which carriers perform best in different time of the month.
+Line plot is chosen to show the On-Time arrival feature to provide a link and progress between each individual month, where bar plot is perfect to show the proportion between each airline in a single month.

 ## Feedback
 #### Feedback 1